 A somewhat negative impact of trees on ewes’ performances

 The overall pattern of evolution of ewe performances during the grazing periods showed a decrease in body weight and body condition until after weaning of the lambs, followed by either a further decrease, maintenance or recovery, depending on the treatment and year.
 The effect of the treatments was thus mainly manifested in this second phase (after weaning), with varying but somewhat negative effects of trees on ewes’ recovery of condition after drying.
 It was in 2016, and to a lesser extent in 2018, that the differences were most evident.
-If we compare T and T treatments, which involved the ewes spending the most extended period of time in the pastures, it is observed in 2016 that the T ewes regained condition after drying while T ones did not.; in 2018, the T ewes better maintained their body weight than the T ones.
-This led to a weight loss of 13% in T compared to 21% in T ewes over the grazing period in 2016, and of 9% compared to 18% in 2018.
+If we compare Tlow and Tmed treatments, which involved the ewes spending the most extended period of time in the pastures, it is observed in 2016 that the Tlow ewes regained condition after drying while Tmed ones did not.; in 2018, the Tlow ewes better maintained their body weight than the Tmed ones.
+This led to a weight loss of 13% in Tlow compared to 21% in Tmed ewes over the grazing period in 2016, and of 9% compared to 18% in 2018.
 However, in the absence of supplementation, all the ewes ensured good and similar growth for their lambs regardless of year and treatment.